-Can my child attend just one week of camp?
+Can my child attend just one day of class?

 Are there any discounts?